 What makes this park so appealing are the four distinct areas that include Seaton Hackney Stables, South Street area, Kitchell Pond area, and Loantaka Way with an area of the Park being dedicated as the Helen Hartley Jenkins Woods.

 Begin your adventure on the trail that meanders along the nearby Loantaka Brook.
 You can choose to walk the paved trail or make arrangements with Seaton Hackney Stables for a trail ride on horseback through unpaved trails through beautiful natural scenery!
-The natural wooded area is so scenic, and around each bend, tells a different story.
+The natural wooded area is so scenic, and around each bend, a different story is told.
 Enjoy crossing over Loantaka Brook on the wooden bridge and see the sparkling water, small fish dart among the rocks, and the beautiful greenery.
 At the end of the trail, you will come upon the Kitchell Road area.

 At the Kitchell Road area, you can fish, or pack a picnic and sit alongside the beautiful 5-acre Kitchell Pond.
 Bring your camera as the location is picturesque.
-Toss a Frisbee or ball, and enjoy the open green space or play on the nearby softball field.
+Toss a Frisbee or ball, and enjoy the open green space or play on the nearby athletic field.
 Continue on the trail that follows the meandering of Loantaka Brook with an interesting natural setting.
 Choose the trail to the left and you will complete your journey on Woodland Avenue parking area.
 If you choose the trail to the right, you reach the connection to the Helen Hartley Jenkins Woods.